 When outside, try and avoid direct sunlight by staying in the shade and wearing cool protective clothing, especially the appropriate headgear.

 Try and avoid additional sources of dehydration.
 This includes avoiding beverages like alcohol and caffeine (which leads to further dehydration) and taking off unnecessary warm clothing.

 Apart from drinking, water can be used to keep you cool by taking a cool shower or bath, wiping yourself down with a wet towel, or even sitting with your feet and lower legs in a bucket or tub.

 You can find more useful information about heatwaves in this article.

 76) How To Survive Extreme Cold Weather Conditions

 Those of us living in countries with more moderate climates will seldom, if ever, experience these extreme cold weather conditions.
-For many people living in countries close to the arctic circle though, this is very much a stark reality, specially during winter times.
+For many people living in countries close to the arctic circle, though, this is very much a stark reality, especially during winter times.

-Also, with Climate Change causing increased temperature fluctuations around the world, more countries previously not affected, are experiencing these extreme cold conditions on a more regular basis.
+Also, with Climate Change causing increased temperature fluctuations around the world, more countries previously not affected are experiencing these extremely cold conditions regularly.
 This means many people may now have to adjust to conditions they have not experienced before.

 The first and most obvious thing to do is to keep your body warm by wearing warm clothes, specifically the type especially made for wearing in very cold conditions.
 It is also much easier and uses a lot less energy to stay warm in the first place than to try and warm your body up after getting too cold.